 Hopefully, now that he sees we’re here, he’ll return as regularly as he had the first months we were here.
 Gosh, it’s so easy to become attached to these animals even when we don’t touch them or interact with them as we would a pet in our home.

 |This is a female giraffe based on the hair on her ossicones which males do not have.|

 These are not pets.
-They’re wild animals and although some have become used to humans in “their” territory, they still behave as wild animals.
+They’re wild animals, and although some have become used to humans in “their” territory, they still behave like wild animals.
 It would be unwise and unfair to them to attempt to “domestic them.”
 Doing so could ultimately result in their eventual demise.

 Some disagree with feeding the wildlife.
 We understand this concept.
-However, many residents of Marloth Park have been providing pellets and/or vegetables and fruit to them for decades and they’re continued to thrive.
-We’ve followed suit especially when we see the vegetation drying up as winter rolls in.
+However, many residents of Marloth Park have been providing pellets and vegetables, and fruit to them for decades, and they’ve continued to thrive.
+We’ve followed suit, especially when we see the vegetation drying up as winter rolls in.

 |He had it cut right here in Marloth Park at a busy salon near Daisy’s Den where we buy birdseed and other items.|

 Today, we’ll stay put while we continue to prep for tomorrow evening’s dinner party.
 It will be fun to meet Louise’s parents and share great conversation and good food and wine!